guidance-guarantee-programme/pension_guidance/content/pension_types.en.md

 ---
+label: Pension types
-description: The difference between defined contribution and defined benefit pensions and information on the State Pension.
+description: Learn about the different types of pension, such as defined contribution and defined benefit pensions.
 tags:
   - call-to-action
 ---

-# Pension types
+# What are the different types of pension?

 Along with the State Pension from the government, there are 2 main types of pension: